Slow Cooker Chicken Thighs with Creamy Lemon Sauce

 Instructions

-• Sprinkle each side of chicken with Italian seasoning, salt and pepper
+- Sprinkle each side of chicken thighs with Italian seasoning, salt, and pepper

-• Add onion and garlic and saute for about 2 minutes
+- Add diced onion and garlic and sauté for about 2 minutes

-• Move onions and garlic to side of pan and add seasoned chicken thighs
+- Move onions and garlic to side of the pan and add seasoned chicken thighs

-• Remove chicken and cover to keep warm
+- Remove chicken thighs and cover to keep warm

-• Add cream, mustard and lemon juice to slow cooker and whisk
+- Add cream, mustard, and lemon juice to slow cooker and whisk until combined

-• To thicken sauce pour into small saucepan and whisk in 1 tablespoon cornstarch
+- To thicken sauce, pour it into a small saucepan and whisk in 1 tablespoon of cornstarch

-• Bring to a boil for 2-3 minutes until thickened to desired consistency
+- Bring sauce to a boil for 2-3 minutes until thickened to desired consistency

 Notes

-• transfer sauce to a pan to simmer for best results
+- Transfer the sauce to a pan to simmer for the best results.

 Nutrition